TheLazyTomcat/SII_Decrypt/program_readme.txt

 Forum thread: https://forum.scssoft.com/viewtopic.php?f=34&t=245874

-If you find this program useful and don't know what to do with your money ;), consider making a small donation using the following links: https://www.paypal.me/FMilt
+If you find this program useful and don't know what to do with your money ;), consider making a small donation using the following link: https://www.paypal.me/FMilt